appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

 It's important to keep in mind that, when using JavaScript inside mustache syntax (`{{ }}`) the code is written in a way that's accurate, efficient, readable, and well-organized to make it easier to understand and maintain.

+#### JS Objects
+JS Objects are used to create custom logic in Appsmith.
+They can be used to manipulate data, handle events, and perform advanced operations.
+You can create JS Objects by using the JavaScript Editor.
+It allows you to write complex code and use it throughout your application.
+For more information, see [JS Objects](/core-concepts/writing-code/javascript-editor-beta).

 ## JavaScript editor
 The Appsmith JavaScript editor is a powerful tool that empowers you to write, test, and debug your JavaScript code directly within the platform.
 It enables you to create a reusable set of JavaScript functions, and comes equipped with several useful features such as syntax highlighting, code completion, and error highlighting, making it easy for you to write and debug your code, and helps in writing complex code with ease.